rotexsoft/slim-skeleton-mvc-app/README.md

 - **slim-4-edition-versions-4.x:** contains code for the **4.x** version of this package.
 No new features, only bug fixes accepted.
 - **slim-3-edition:** contains code for the **3.x** version of this package.
 No new features, only bug fixes accepted.
 - **1.X:** contains code for the **1.x** version of this package.
 Abandoned.
+- **project-website:** contains code for the documetation website for this project (https://rotexsoft.github.io/slim-skeleton-mvc-app/).
+    - **THE project-website BRANCH WAS CREATED IN MAY 2024 AND IS CURRENTLY BEING DEVELOPED.
+WILL REMOVE THIS NOTICE WHEN THE DOCUMENTATION WEBSITE IS READY TO GO.
+FOR NOW KEEP READING THE DOCUMENTATION IN THE BRANCH FOR THE VERSION OF THIS FRAMEWORK YOU ARE CURRENTLY USING.**

 ## Issues